patmach/DocSwArch/README.md

  - ***Patient*** - wants to be  sure  that  the  examination  data are stored  securely  but are also  available  for  the  medical  staff.
 - ***Development team***  - individuals  working  together to deliver  the  final  product, they  need as much  details as possible to successfully  implement  the  system.
 - ***Product owner*** - responsible  for  the  product  resulting  from  the  work of  the  Development Team, also  working  with  the  manager to determine  what  features  will  be in the  product  release.
-- ***Maintenance team*** - people  maintaining  the  whole  infrastructure of the  system, they are responsible  for  system  accessibility
+- ***Maintenance team*** - people  maintaining  the  whole  infrastructure of the  system, they are responsible  for  system  accessibility.
-- ***IT technician*** -  maintain and configure  hardware and database, provide a support  from a database  side
+- ***IT technician*** -  maintains and configures  hardware and database, provides a support  from a database  side.

 ### Constraints ###
 Not all medical devices are automatically connected to the network and tracked by the system.
 New devices are manually added to the infrastructure by IT technicians.